 Dogs of all ages can get nervous or stressed when there are big changes in their lives (or sometimes even small ones).

 Plus, some dogs are naturally just more anxious than others.

 But some older dogs become especially fragile emotionally as they age, and loud noises, strange people, car rides, storms…. even things they were previously fine with are suddenly scary for them.

 This kind of anxiety can lead to all sorts of nervous behaviors, including urinating indoors at odd times.

-Submissive urination happens when your dog is scared of the person/dog/object he’s being confronted by, or if that person/dog is seen as the ‘alpha’ or superior.
+Submissive urination happens when your dog fears the person/dog/object he’s being confronted by, or if that person/dog is seen as the ‘alpha’ or superior.

 Separation anxiety happens if he suddenly becomes terrified when you’re not within sight, or when you leave the house.

 If he gets hysterical, he could quite easily lose control of his bladder and bowels, no matter where he is.

 ANY significant change, especially big ones like a new dog/pet in the family, a new baby, a house move, someone moving in, or moving out…. can destabilize your older dog’s emotional balance.

 This can cause physical symptoms such as urinating indoors, acting ‘clingy’, refusing to eat, depression and so on.